enricojr/variablesStudy/README.md

 source convertFromRootToPanda.sh

 It takes the merged raw data, selects merged/resolved ggf/vbf events and creates pandas dataframes, after splitting the data into test and training samples

++++++++ createTrainAndTestSamples.sh
+run as

+source createTrainAndTestSamples.sh

+It takes the pickle files for signal and background, and creates the mixed and shuffled set split in test and train samples